MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/data-model-cpp-additional-interfaces.md

 title: Debugger Data Model C++ Additional Interfaces
-description: This topic describes how to use Debugger Data Model C++ Interfaces to extend and customize the capabilities of the debugger. ms.author: domars ms.date: 04/11/2018 ms.topic: article ms.prod: windows-hardware ms.technology: windows-devices
+description: This topic describes how to use Debugger Data Model C++ Interfaces to extend and customize the capabilities of the debugger. ms.author: domars ms.date: 04/12/2018 ms.topic: article ms.prod: windows-hardware ms.technology: windows-devices
 ---

-# Debugger Data Model C++ Interfaces
+# Debugger Data Model C++ Additional Interfaces

-This topic describes how to use Debugger Data Model C++ Interfaces to extend and customize the capabilities of the debugger.
+This topic describes some addtional interfacces associated with the Debugger C++ Data Model, such as metadata, concepts and object enumeration.

-This page is part of a series on which describes the interfaces accessible from C++, how to use them to build a C++ based debugger extension, and how to make use of other data model constructs (e.g.: JavaScript or NatVis) from a C++ data model extension.
+This topic is part of a series which describes the interfaces accessible from C++, how to use them to build a C++ based debugger extension, and how to make use of other data model constructs (e.g.: JavaScript or NatVis) from a C++ data model extension.

 [Debugger Data Model C++ Interfaces Overview](data-model-cpp-interfaces-overview.md)